• Skip to primary navigation

 1. Matcha is a finely ground green tea powder and is easy to work with when making a facial mask.

-3. The concentration of EGCG from matcha is at least three times higher than that of other green teas.
+3. The concentration of EGCG from matcha is at least three times higher than in other green teas.
 Studies of skin pre-treated with EGCG experienced less DNA damage than untreated skin.
-Given my skin cancer history, this is all the more reason to choose matcha.
+Given my skin cancer history, this is another reason to choose matcha.

-4. Matcha tea is extremely high in antioxidants, which counteract free radicals.
+4. Matcha tea is extremely high in antioxidants, which counteract free radical damage.
 This translates to anti-aging.

-It is the antioxidant action that you want while preparing antiaging solutions that our ancestors realized centuries before, although they did not have the technology to prove it.
+It is the antioxidant action you want while preparing anti-aging solutions that our ancestors realized centuries before, although they did not have the technology to prove it.
 Matcha is perfect for this, both internally and externally.

-To get the recipe and read about how to make your own face mask, go to my post Marvelous Matcha Face Mask.
+To get the recipe to make your own green tea skincare face mask, go to my post, Matcha Face Mask.

-Taking care of your skin is far more important than just cosmetic.
-Our skin is a very large functional organ that absorbs and eliminates.
+Skin health is far more critical than just cosmetics.
+Our skin is a vast functional organ that absorbs and eliminates.

-Even though it’s an academic tome at 1,612 pages, it's full of useful information if you have any doubts about the health benefits of tea.
-This book identifies therapeutic benefits and includes coverage and comparison of the most important types of tea – green, black and white.
+Even though it's an academic tome at 1,612 pages, it's full of helpful information if you have doubts about tea's health benefits.
+This book identifies therapeutic benefits and includes coverage and comparison of the most important types of tea – green, black, and white.

 About Mary Ann Rollano